kedacore/keda-docs/content/docs/2.13/authentication-providers/aws.md

 1. `--set podIdentity.aws.irsa.enabled=true`
 2. `--set podIdentity.aws.irsa.roleArn={aws-arn-role}`

-You can override the role that was assigned to KEDA during installation, by specifying an `roleArn` parameter under the `podIdentity` field.
-This allows end-users to use different roles to access various resources which is more secure than using a single identity that has access to multiple resources.
+You can override the default KEDA operator IAM role by specifying an `roleArn` parameter under the `podIdentity` field.
+This allows end-users to use different roles to access various resources which allows for more granular access than having a single IAM role that has access to multiple resources.

 To reduce the managing overhead, `podIdentity.roleArn` can be set with the value `workload` and KEDA will check the workload service account to check if IRSA annotation is there and KEDA will assume that role.